huynhngocsonuit2000github/azure-900-204/Interview/NewK/CompanyMain/Progress/Day 3.md

   - Improve availability & scalability
   - Async processing scales better under load
   - Temporary failure do not stop the system
+  - Benefit:
+    - Finish the API fast, improve the user experience
+    - The consumer can slow or retry safely, do not need to handle immediately
+    - The services can work independently
+  - Trade-offs:
+    - No immediately result
+    - More infra (MQ, DLQ)
+    - Debugging needs tracing
 - Microservice mindset

   - Inconsistent state, it is not a bug.
 Because we would like to improve performance for system by accepting the inconsistent data for a short time